 Paprika: Native to South America.
 Hungary and Spain are the two main countries that grow paprika peppers.

-Pea: Seed from a pod, see cowpeas, black eye pea
+Pea: Seed from a pod, see cowpeas or black eyed pea.

 Peanut: aka groundnut, earth nut, and ground peas.
-Originally from South America, it was brought to Africa by the Portuguese sailors/Spanish colonies then to Virginia via enslaved Africans. it was used to feed Africans during the crossing of the middle passage aka goober, bantu word for peanut.
+Originally from South America, it was brought to Africa by the Portuguese sailors/Spanish colonies then to Virginia via enslaved Africans.
+It was used to feed Africans during the crossing of the middle passage and called goober, the Bantu word for peanut.
 The first known records of the word are in Jamaica in 1707 and in South Carolina in 1848.

 Persimmon: Edible fruit that is botanically considered a berry and is cultivated.
 The most well-known species is the Japanese persimmon.

 Pickle, vinegar: Perishable foods that are preserved in vinegar or a brine.